God Reveals Himself

 Do you know what I mean about being drawn to the water, whether it’s an ocean or bay, river or lake?
 What draws us?
 Is there a greater connection to life in those places?
 I look through my Instagram and realize the majority of my pictures include water.
 Does God intentionally wire us to be attracted to water?

 Jesus invites the thirsty to His source of water- living water.
 To partake of His offer of life means to thirst no more.
 1 Coming into communion with your Creator satisfies the soul thirst.
 The quest for something fulfilling ceases, but the search of His riches only begins when we say yes to life in Christ.
 God wants us to know the fullness granted us in His Son, and I believe its a lifelong adventure.
 What awaits us on the other side of the temporal life, I’m not sure.
-I do know that all who have confessed their sins to God and have believed upon Jesus for forgiveness inherit eternal life.
+I do know that all who have confessed their sins to God, turned from sin and turned to God through belief upon Jesus for forgiveness, inherit eternal life.
 Jesus promised us a home in heaven that He Himself is preparing.
 So, I imagine there will be much cause for wonder, excitement, and joy in the fullness of God’s presence.

 Heaven in Hebrew is Samayim.
 The “s” makes the sound “sh” in this use, and many words in Hebrew have the “sham” root which carries meanings of presence, watching, hearing and obeying.
 You know the name, Samuel (Shemuel), which speaks to God’s Name and His hearing.
 Hannah named her son Samuel because God heard her prayers.
 2